 with some $K\in\mathbb{N}$, and the peripheral eigenvalues $\lambda_\ell\in\sigma_\varphi(\mathcal{E})$ are not degenerate.
 Moreover, the spectral projection $\mathcal{P}_\ell$ belonging to a peripheral eigenvalue $\lambda_\ell=\omega_\ell=\rme^{2\pi\rmi\ell/K}$ ($\ell=0,\ldots,K-1$) is given by

 with

-where $\rho_k\,(>0)$ and $\mathbb{1}_k$ are a positive density matrix and the identity, respectively, on the $k$-th block in the space of recurrences $\mathcal{X}(\mathcal{E})$ decomposed as Eq.~\eqref{eq:recurrent_space} with $d_k=1$, and the blocks are relabeled such that the permutation $\pi$ in the recurrence~\eqref{eq:recurrences_map} under the action of $\mathcal{E}$ simply shifts the blocks as $\pi(k)=k+1\mod K$. \end{proposition} \begin{proof} Note that the permutation $\pi$ in the recurrence~\eqref{eq:recurrences_map} under the action of a general quantum channel $\mathcal{E}$ consists of separate cycles, each of which is labeled by $c$ and is a cycle of length $K_c$ [thus, $\sum_cK_c=K$ gives the number of blocks in the decomposition~\eqref{eq:recurrent_space}].
+where $\rho_k\,(>0)$ and $\mathbb{1}_k$ are a positive density matrix and the identity, respectively, on the $k$-th block in the space of recurrences $\mathcal{X}(\mathcal{E})$ decomposed as Eq.~\eqref{eq:recurrent_space} with $d_k=1$, and the blocks are relabeled such that the permutation $\pi$ in the recurrence~\eqref{eq:recurrences_map} under the action of $\mathcal{E}$ simply shifts the blocks as $\pi(k)=k+1\mod K$.
+Furthermore, $M$ is a matrix that is not necessarily zero. \end{proposition} \begin{proof} Note that the permutation $\pi$ in the recurrence~\eqref{eq:recurrences_map} under the action of a general quantum channel $\mathcal{E}$ consists of separate cycles, each of which is labeled by $c$ and is a cycle of length $K_c$ [thus, $\sum_cK_c=K$ gives the number of blocks in the decomposition~\eqref{eq:recurrent_space}].
 Each cycle $c$ permutes sub-blocks of the same dimension $d_c$.
 In Ref.~\cite[Theorem~9]{Wolf2010}, it is proven that the peripheral eigenvalues of a general quantum channel $\mathcal{E}$ are given by

 where $\mu_i^{(c)}$ are some phases, i.e.~$|\mu_i^{(c)}|=1$ ($i=1,\ldots,d_c$).
 There are $\sum_cK_cd_c^2$ eigenvalues and they exhaust all the peripheral eigenvalues of $\mathcal{E}$ with algebraic multiplicities.
 Observe now that $i=j\,(=1,\ldots,d_c)$ with $m=0$ for every cycle $c$ yield generally degenerate eigenvalue $1$.
 The assumption that the channel $\mathcal{E}$ is ergodic (i.e.~with non-degenerate eigenvalue $1$) thus requires that $d_c=1$ with a unique cycle.
 This proves that the peripheral spectrum of an ergodic quantum channel $\mathcal{E}$ is given by Eq.~\eqref{eq:peripheral_spectrum_ergodic}, and the peripheral eigenvalues are not degenerate.
 It is easy to check that the operator $R_k$ defined in Eq.~\eqref{eq:Rk} is the eigenoperator of the ergodic quantum channel $\mathcal{E}$ belonging to the eigenvalue $\omega_\ell$, i.e.